Setup for Development on the Media Services SDK for .NET

 Operating Systems: Windows 7, Windows 2008 R2, or Windows 8.

 Visual Studio 2010 SP1 (Professional, Premium, Ultimate, or Express) or newer.

 This section describes how to set up a Visual Studio project for Media Services development.

-Create a new C# Console Application in Visual Studio 2012 or Visual Studio 2010 SP1.
+Create a new C# Console Application in Visual Studio.
 Enter the Name, Location, and Solution name, and then click OK.

 Add references to Media Services and its dependent DLLs.

 The Media Services SDK has dependency on multiple libraries (for example, Azure Storage SDK for .NET and WCF Data Services for OData).
 You can use windowsazure.mediaservices nuget to install and add the Media Services SDK to your project, in which case all the dependencies get installed and added to your project automatically.

 To add required references using windowsazure.mediaservices NuGet package, do the following:

 Ensure that you have the newest version of NuGet installed.